Out This Week

 Green Room (Altitude, cert 18)

 Jeremy Saulnier’s follow-up to his debut subjects a band of likeable punk nobodies to sustained extreme attack by a gang of neo-Nazi thugs.
-If it doesn’t quite suck the air out of the lungs as his brilliant Blue Room did, that’s because Saulnier to his credit is trying something new.
-Blue Room was an exercise in controlled, prolonged dread; in Green Room he’s seeing if he can pull the legs off the spider, re-attach them, then pull them off again.
+If it doesn’t quite suck the air out of the lungs as his brilliant Blue Ruin did, that’s because Saulnier to his credit is trying something new.
+Blue Ruin was an exercise in controlled, prolonged dread; in Green Room he’s seeing if he can pull the legs off the spider, re-attach them, then pull them off again.
 And repeat.
 Strangely enough he can.
 There are name actors here – Anton Yelchin, Imogen Poots and Patrick Stewart, who underplays nicely as the big daddy Führer of this bunch of murderous miscreants.
-But it’s all about the creation and dissipation of fear, as the band first find themselves under attach in the “green room”, then use it as a refuge, then as a base from which to launch a counter-attack, then retreat to it when the going gets bad – and so on.
+But it’s all about the creation and dissipation of fear, as the band first find themselves under attack in the “green room” of some out-of-the-way venue, then use it as a refuge, then as a base from which to launch a counter-attack, then retreat to it when the going gets bad – and so on.
 There is some gruesome body horror, as people get limbs broken, and craft knives, machetes and guns, as well as fire extinguishers, sticks and whatever comes to hand are pressed into use.
 Not for the squeamish.

 The World of Kanako (Metrodome, cert 18)